285 – Our first podcast: Challenges, solutions and future directions in local government.

 To request higher rate caps, councils must demonstrate responsible and efficient use of resources in delivering their regular services within the CPI increase constraint.
 This will require a dedicated team within the council to understand and work with the Essential Services Commission, the regulator overseeing this policy.

-Overall, while it may require a re-thinking of current processes and the development of new skills, there is a pathway for councils to live within the rate cap and meet the needs of their community.
+Overall, while it may require a re-thinking of current processes and the development of new skills, there is a pathway (a new paradigm) available for councils to live within the rate cap and meet the needs of their community.

 Footnote